 If residential consumers receive electricity service from an electric cooperative or municipally owned utility, such as Austin Energy in Austin or CPS Energy in San Antonio, they should contact them directly to request information about any COVID-19-related assistance that they may be offering residential consumers.
 These entities are largely outside of the PUCT’s jurisdiction.

 The moratorium on disconnections for water and wastewater utilities that are regulated by the PUCT ended on June 13th.
 Residential consumers should contact these entities to set up a payment plan.
-This does not apply to communities, municipalities, districts, and non-profit Water Supply Corporations (WSC) that provide retail water & sewer utility service.
-Residential consumers of these type of water and wastewater utilities should contact the governing body or elected board of their county, municipality, district and non-profit water supply and sewer service corporation (WSC) responsible for making decisions about disconnects during the COVID-19 crisis.
+This does not apply to communities, municipalities, districts, and non-profit Water Supply Corporations (WSC) that provide retail water and sewer utility service.
+Residential consumers of these type of water and wastewater utilities should contact the governing body or elected board of their county, municipality, district and non-profit water supply and sewer service corporation (WSC) responsible for making decisions about disconnects during the COVID-19 pandemic. .